 ← All posts Abstract illustration of a wireframe network of interlocking nodes, one glowing brighter than the rest

-The short answer for a busy executive: the UK regulates AI through your existing regulators, funds AI through sovereignty programmes, and is now building the connective tissue — sandboxes and consultations — that links the two.
+The short answer for a busy executive: the UK regulates AI through your existing regulators and funds AI through sovereignty programmes.
+It is now building the connective tissue too — sandboxes and consultations — that links the two.
 Nothing has a single commencement date; everything accretes.
-The organisations that handle this well assign someone to track it quarterly, and this page is designed to be that person's starting point.
+The organisations that handle this well assign someone to track it quarterly.
+This page is designed to be that person's starting point.

 For enterprises, the model's practical meaning: your compliance obligations arrive as guidance, consultation outcomes, and enforcement patterns — continuously, not on a commencement date.
 If you also serve EU users, you run the EU AI Act's fixed timetable in parallel.
 Budget for both tracking modes.

-Sovereign infrastructure raises the question of what runs on it, and 2026 has sharpened that question considerably.
-MIT-licensed frontier models — GLM-5.2 being the watershed — mean UK organisations can now run frontier-class AI entirely within their own boundary, a development we examine in our decision guide to open-weight frontier models and its companion on the China data-residency question.
-Compute sovereignty and model sovereignty are converging into a single capability question, and the UK's policy estate currently addresses only half of it.
+Sovereign infrastructure raises the question of what runs on it.
+2026 has sharpened that question considerably.
+MIT-licensed leading models — GLM-5.2 being the watershed — mean UK organisations can now run leading AI models entirely within their own boundary.
+Compute sovereignty and model sovereignty are converging into a single capability question.
+The UK's policy estate currently addresses only half of it.

 The measurement layer arrived in June too: an AI Economics Institute, jointly under HM Treasury and DSIT, tasked with assessing AI's effect on productivity, labour markets, and regional growth.
-It joins an existing network of public AI bodies — mapped in our guide to the UK's government AI institutes — and its outputs will feed the next spending decisions.
+It joins an existing network of public AI bodies — mapped in our guide to the UK's government AI institutes.
+Its outputs will feed the next spending decisions.
 When its first reports land, they will be the numbers ministers quote.

 The commercial ecosystem gives the policy estate its test cases.
 The companies doing serious AI work in the UK — profiled in our review of the top UK AI companies — are the ones the Growth Labs, the hardware plan, and the sovereign programme are ultimately for.
 Watching which of them engage with which programmes is a leading indicator of which programmes matter.